 - It is used to lower blood sugar in patients with high blood sugar (diabetes).

 What do I need to tell my doctor BEFORE I take Insulin?

-- If you have an allergy to insulin or any other part of this medicine.
+- If you have an allergy to insulin or any other part of insulin (oral inhalation).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have or have had lung cancer.